 Once you have peeled a dozen eggs, you will need to remove the yolks to make that creamy mayonnaise and dill filling.

-- Place a small spoon between the yellow yolk and the white part of the egg.
+Place a small spoon between the yellow yolk and the white part of the egg.
 Scoop out the yolk and add it to a large bowl.
 It should pop out with ease.
-(Step 2 above.)

-- Alternatively, you can squeeze the white slightly and the yolk will pop out.
-(Step 3 above.)
+Alternatively, you can squeeze the white slightly and the yolk will come out.

-Now it’s time to start making that creamy dill filling!
+Now it’s time to start making that creamy egg filling!

-And lastly, the most fun part – piping the filling into the egg whites!
+And lastly, the most fun part: piping the deviled egg mixture into the egg white halves!

 However, you can also use a ziplock bag with about ¼-½ inch of the corner cut off to use as a piping bag.